Aslai/webhook-queue/README.md

             // that you change your password once the application is running to switch over to a SHA-512
             // hash.
             "pass_hash": "plain;;insecure",
+            // Whether this user can remotely trigger a reload via the reload endpoint "can_reload": false,
             // A whitelist of queue names that this user can listen to.
             "queues": [
                 "foo"